 NCIUL will keep contact details and other personal data about you on our secure computer system.
 This date is treated as strictly confidential and are stored on encrypted databases on secure servers.
 You can request to review this data by contacting the Student Office.
-Please refer to http://nciul.org/policies/.
+Please refer to hiip://nciul.ac.uk/resources/policies/.